cypress-io/cypress/docs/source/api/commands/visit.md

 **{% fa fa-angle-right %} url** ***(String)***

 The url to visit.
-The url provided will be prefixed with the `baseUrl` configured in your [network options](https://on.cypress.io/guides/configuration#global).
+The url provided will be prefixed with the `baseUrl` configured in your {% url 'network options' configuration#Global %}.

 **{% fa fa-angle-right %} options** ***(Object)***